Sharif-University-ESRLab/project-team-2/Code/app/README.md

 # HealthX
 The source code for the project is located in the [healthx](./healthx) folder.
-Here is the table of contents for ths document:
+Here is the table of contents for this document:

   - [Development](#development)
   - [EAS Build](#build)